• Skip to primary navigation

 • Follow the same steps above but just don’t wrap the cake with parchment paper.

-• Pour the glaze on the cake starting from the center and as you move to the outer edge, let the icing drip to the sides of the cake.
-For more drips, fill remaining glaze icing into a piping bag and squeeze it at the top edge of the cake, letting the icing drip on the sides of the cake naturally.
+• Pour the glaze on the cake starting from the center.
+And as you move to the outer edge, let the icing drip to the sides of the cake.
+For more drips, fill remaining glaze icing into a piping bag.
+Squeeze it at the top edge of the cake, letting the icing drip on the sides of the cake naturally.

 And that's pretty much my glaze icing recipe for you.